effyteva/CSharpLibraries/Teva.Common.Data.Gremlin/README.md

 As Gremlin Server will hopefully soon be released, I've created a C# client for accessing it, using .NET WebSockets.

-Please note this requires .NET Framework (currency compiled for 4.6)
+Please note this requires .NET Framework 4.6

 There are three primary classes:
 * GremlinClient - Uses both GremlinScript and GremlinServerClient, to provide an easy to use library on Gremlin